igrishaev/farseer/README.md

 ## Jetty Server

-This sub-package allows you to run an RPC server using Jetty Ring adapter.
+The Jetty sub-package allows you to run an RPC server using Jetty Ring adapter.
 Add it to the project:

 ~~~clojure
 ;; deps